Dimappers/Pub/README.txt

 -edited by Kim again on netbook-
 -edited by Tom
 -edited by Jason once again
--edited by Mark for the second time
+-edited by Mark for the second time tmp
 Another change